lip6/coriolis/documentation/UsersGuide/Installation.rst

 Packaging Coriolis
 ~~~~~~~~~~~~~~~~~~

-Packager should not uses |ccb|, instead ``bootstrap/Makefile.package`` is provided
+Packager should not use |ccb|, instead ``bootstrap/Makefile.package`` is provided
 to emulate a top-level ``autotool`` makefile.
 Just copy it in the root of the
 |Coriolis| git repository (``~/corriolis-2.x/src/coriolis/``) and build.

-Sligthly outaded packaging configuration files can also be found under ``bootstrap/``:
+Sligthly outdated packaging configuration files can also be found under ``bootstrap/``:

 * ``bootstrap/coriolis2.spec.in`` for |rpm| based distributions.
 * ``bootstrap/debian`` for |Debian| based distributions.